Eddie Baza Calvo

-Edward Jerome Baza Calvo /ˈbɑːzə ˈkælvoʊ/ (born August 29, 1961) is an American (U.S. citizen) politician who served as the 8th Governor of Guam from January 3, 2011 to January 7, 2019.
+Edward Jerome Baza Calvo /ˈbɑːzə ˈkælvoʊ/ (born August 29, 1961) is an American politician who served as the eighth governor of Guam from January 3, 2011 to January 7, 2019.
 A member of the Republican Party, Calvo was a five-term Senator within the Legislature of Guam.
 He became the Governor of Guam, having defeated Democrat Carl Gutierrez in the 2010 gubernatorial election.
-Calvo chose Senator Ray Tenorio as his running mate for Lieutenant Governor of Guam.
+Calvo chose Senator Ray Tenorio as his running mate for lieutenant governor of Guam.

 Personal life and education

-Calvo was born on August 29, 1961, in Tamuning, Guam, U.S. and is the son of Governor Paul McDonald Calvo, who served as the Governor of Guam from 1979 until 1983, and former Guamanian First Lady Rose Baza Calvo.
+Calvo was born on August 29, 1961, in Tamuning, Guam, U.S. and is the son of Governor Paul McDonald Calvo, who served as the governor of Guam from 1979 until 1983, and former Guamanian First Lady Rose Baza Calvo.
 His paternal grandparents were Eduardo Torres Calvo and Veronica Mariano McDonald Calvo, who resided in Maite, Guam.
 His maternal grandparents were Antonio Camacho Baza, a former United States Marshal, and Delores Cruz Herrero, who resided in Sinajana, Guam.

 Calvo initially attended Father Dueñas Memorial School in Guam before moving to California, where he graduated from Saint Francis High School in Mountain View, California, in 1979.
 Calvo received a bachelor's degree in business administration from Notre Dame de Namur University in Belmont, California.

 He married Christine Lujan Sonido in 1987.
 The couple have six children.